Badsworth/pfml_scripts/docs/contributing.md

 - API engineers: [`@pfml-api`](https://github.com/orgs/EOLWD/teams/pfml-api)
 - Portal engineers: [`@pfml-portal`](https://github.com/orgs/EOLWD/teams/pfml-portal)

 The Portal engineering team [is configured](https://github.com/orgs/EOLWD/teams/pfml-portal/edit/review_assignment) so that PR reviews are automatically assigned to a member of the team via a round robin algorithm, with the goal of equally distributing PR reviews across the team.
 Since the Portal engineering team includes those working on either the Claimant Portal or Employer Portal, PR reviews will be distributed between both groups.

+## Pull Request Titles

+Please title Pull Requests in GitHub as "API-nnn: summary", "CP-nnn: summary", etc. When making  a fix with no ticket, please use "API: summary" or "Portal: summary".

+This makes it easier to search for PRs and also links from JIRA tickets to GitHub PRs automatically.

 ## Merge Commit Messages